Last updated on March 9th, 2022

 The first week of 2016 was plagued with a lot of rain.
 There weren’t many opportunities to enjoy Moorea’s fine hikes like in the first couple of weeks, but I did get the chance to get some writing done and plan the complicated last leg of my journey in the South Pacific.
 More on that later on.

 Of the few indoor activities to do in Moorea, one of the best has to be a visit to the local juice factory.
-Anyone who’s been to French Polynesia, knows that irresistible feeling of picking up a few cartons of exotic juices at the supermarket.
-The Moorea Juice Factory was set up in 1981 by local pineapple growers, to turn the delicious Queen Tahiti pineapples that grow here in abundance, to a national drink.
+Anyone who’s been to French Polynesia knows that irresistible feeling of picking up a few cartons of exotic juices at the supermarket.
+The Moorea Juice Factory was set up in 1981 by local pineapple growers, to turn the delicious Queen Tahiti pineapples that grow here in abundance, into a national drink.
 The factory has since expanded to produce juice from a variety of fruits and their combinations.
 How about some papaya passion fruit juice, or the super healthy multi-fruit juice, infused with the famous Noni!

 Aside from juice, the factory also has a distillery up its sleeve, producing vanilla liquor that definitely gives the Irish Bailey’s a run for its money.
 To top things off, they also make delicious jams over here.
 My absolute favorite is the guava spread.
 With a little bit of luck and some smart packing, maybe a few lucky folks back home will get a taste of this breakfast delight.